 There are, of course, various alternatives to Atlassian’s solutions.
 For example, Trello works more or less like Jira (also uses a Kanban Board), allowing you to track the progress of tasks and share information with others.
 Smartsheet is yet another powerful option for project management, with handy interactive dashboards, reminders you can set up, and a streamlined approval system.
 Asana work manager is also an interesting choice some business analysts use in their teams.

 You can also use some software to plan your own tasks and work schedule and remind yourself of things you have to do.
 While the aforementioned Jira is quite good for that, sometimes you want to keep things simple (or, more importantly, private).
 To-do lists, like Microsoft To Do, Asana or even reminders on Mac or notes in Windows Calendar might come in handy.
 They are simple yet effective ways to remember important details.
+And if you need a more comprehensive solution, you can check out resource scheduling software like Birdview.

 Process modeling, diagrams